54rt1n/ComfyUI-DareMerge/examples/README.md

 # Examples

 Some of the images in this directory have embedded workflows:
+*these are outdated and will be updated soon*
 Workflows:

 * `daremerge.png` - The above DARE merge workflow